 The 2013 Montblanc TimeWalker Voyager UTC (ref.
 109137) refreshes the familiar high-tech design of the original timekeeper’s laconic, yet informative dial making it one of the most visually attractive dual-timers on the market.
 Successfully combining high-contrast, easy to read elements with the grey and white (with bright sparks of orange: a color that is all the rage among industrial designers at the moment) color scheme, the Voyager UTC draws the inspiration from Porsche Design and, surprisingly, does it with style and good taste!

-Compared to the previous iterations of the model, the new Montblanc TimeWalker Voyager UTC features an even more readable dial that, thanks to ditching the seconds marks on the chapter ring and because of introduction of slightly thinner Arabic numerals, looks a lot cleaner and less cluttered than a normal GMT timepiece.
+Compared to the previous iterations of the model, the new Montblanc TimeWalker Voyager UTC features an even more readable dial that, thanks to ditching the seconds marks on the chapter ring and because of the introduction of slightly thinner Arabic numerals, looks a lot cleaner and less cluttered than a normal GMT timepiece.

 Although with their recent models Montblanc tried to experiment with vertical slits in the trapezoidal hour and minute hands, the new watch returns to its basics again featuring the traditional thin strips of SuperLuminova decorating the finely finished pointers.
 Well, the secondary hour hand with a nice orange tip, which is color-coordinated with the stitching of its textile strap, partly compensates for the lack of skeletonization if you miss one.

 As usual, the 24-hour second time-zone scale, which is engraved on the flange of the titanium bezel, features an easy to understand day/night indication, and its slightly unbalanced (the “day” is supposed to start at 7 hours and end at 19:00 on this scale) look give this beautiful beast an interesting twist.

 The stainless steel body of the TimeWalker Voyager UTC measures standard 42 millimeters in diameter making the timepiece more versatile and suitable for almost any kind of clothing including formal attire.

 According to the brand’s press release, the whole assembly is powered by the same ETA 7753-based MB 4810/405 caliber that powers their GMT watches (including the classy Montblanc Star World-Time GMT that was first introduced two years ago) for years and offers 42 hours of power reserve, automatic winding and tons of reliability.